kaihendry/dabase.com/content/blog/code-editing-2022.md

 part of the <abbr title="Language Server Protocol">LSP</abbr>.
 Not some security theatre or extra hoop jump.

-Further security checks centre around [dependency management](/blog/2021/nodejs-project-cd/), but they don't integrate well into your editing session aka LSP currently.
+Further security checks centre around <abbr title="Software composition analysis">SCA</abbr> aka [dependency management](/blog/2021/nodejs-project-cd/) (<abbr title="Software Bill of Materials">SBOM</abbr>), but they don't integrate well into editing sessions.

+## "Shift left" from the Code Pipeline (<abbr title="Continuous Integration">CI</abbr>/<abbr title="Continuous Deployment">CD</abbr>)

+You might be asking, shouldn't linting be part of the code pipeline?
+Yes!
+There are typically **three places** for your formatter & linting checks:

+1. In your editor
+2. In your pre-commit hook (e.g. `npx mrm@2 lint-staged` with husky / prettier / eslint)
+3. In your Code Pipeline

+The idea is to "shift left" and catch potential issues as early as possible, yet re-iterate the checks throughout the code lifecycle.

+<abbr title="Software composition analysis">SCA</abbr> is probably best automated
+as part of your Code Pipeline, e.g. 'npm audit --audit-level=critical`.

 # Conclusion